spot-next/core-next/docs/intro.md

 > TODO: Download and import this [Postman config]() for a full set of available endpoints

 Currently we don't have any custom domain model types configured.
-So let's head on to the next chapture.
+So let's head on to the next chapter.

 ### Adapt domain model
-Let's say our project goal is to offer a party guest lits service:
+Let's say our project goal is to offer a party guest list service:
 * CRUD-REST interface to create parties, locations add guests
 * Automatically send party confirmation emails as soon as a party's date, location and guest list has been fixed
-* Automatically send party invidation emails when new guests are registered
+* Automatically send party invitation emails when new guests are registered
 * Offer a way to customize email templates

 Before we are going to implement the actual functionality, we start by modelling the domain objects.
 Among the predefined types `User` and `Address` seem suitable candidates for "party guest" and "location".